Question: "What is the Hail Mary that Catholics say so often?"

 The second unbiblical part of the Hail Mary is addressing Mary as the “Mother of God.”
 Mary was the human mother of the human Jesus Christ, who was indeed God incarnate.
 But she was not the mother of God, neither is she the ”queen of heaven,” another title given to her by the Catholic Church which has no basis in Scripture.
 God doesn’t have a mother, nor does He have a queen.
 He is an eternal, infinite Being, uncreated and unborn, self-sufficient and self-sustaining.

 The third unbiblical statement in the Hail Mary is the plea for her to “pray for us sinners.”
 Here we see the unbiblical practice of praying to Mary to intercede with God for us.
-First, we do not need an intercessor with God.
+First, we do not need another intercessor with God.
 Christ is the only intercessor we need.
 Through Jesus and Him alone, we have direct access to the Father.
 Christ alone mediates and intercedes between God and man.
 “For there is one God and one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
 Prayer to anyone other than God alone is anti-biblical.
 Praying to Mary or petitioning her to pray for us is against the Scriptures.
 Prayer is an act of worship.
 When we pray to God, we are admitting that we need His help.
 Directing our prayers to anyone other than God is robbing God of the glory that is His alone, something God hates and will not tolerate (Isaiah 42:8).

 While Mary was certainly a godly young woman greatly blessed in that she was chosen to bear the Savior of the world, she was not in any way divine, nor was she sinless, nor is she to be worshipped, revered, venerated, or prayed to.